-- To authorise people to make, defend, withdraw or settle any claims or legal proceedings on the Police and Crime Commissioner's behalf, having taken legal advice and in consultation with the Chief Finance Officer if there is significant financial implications. - To approve settlement of any non-significant claim for damages against any individual police officer or special constable out of the police fund under section 88(4) of the Police Act 1996.

-To get legal or other expert advice and to appoint legal professionals whenever this is considered to be in the Police and Crime Commissioner's best interests and for his/her benefit.

-To approve financial assistance, in non-significant cases, to police officers involved in civil and criminal proceedings.

-To approve the entering into and administration of all contracts for works, goods and services in accordance with the delegated financial limits set out in the Financial Regulations and in accordance with the procurement Regulations
+- To authorise people to make, defend, withdraw or settle any claims or legal proceedings on the Commissioner's behalf, having taken legal advice and in consultation with the Joint Chief Finance Officer if there are significant financial implications. - To approve settlement of any non-significant claim for damages against any individual police officer or special constable out of the police fund under section 88(4) of the Police Act 1996. - To make arrangements to institute, defend or participate in any legal proceedings in any case where such action is necessary. - To get legal or other expert advice and to appoint legal professionals whenever this is considered to be in the Commissioner's best interests and for his/her benefit. - To approve financial assistance, in non-significant cases, to police officers involved in civil and criminal proceedings in line with Home Office Circular 010/2017. - To approve the entering into and administration of all contracts for works, goods and services in accordance with the delegated financial limits set out in the Financial Regulations and in accordance with the Procurement Regulations

-To sign all contracts on behalf of the Commissioner in accordance with any decisions either has made.
-To approve the early termination of contracts in accordance with procurement regulations.

-To affix the common seal of the Police and Crime Commissioner or to approve the entering into framework agreements for contracts, agreements or transactions in accordance with procurement regulations
+- To sign all contracts on behalf of the Commissioner in accordance with any decisions either has made.
+To approve the early termination of contracts in accordance with Procurement Regulations. - To affix the common seal of the Commissioner or to approve the entering into framework agreements for contracts, agreements or transactions in accordance with procurement regulations.